Reinstating an Appraiser License/Certification

 A temporary practice permit is issued to an appraiser that is licensed or certified in another jurisdiction to appraise property in Colorado under certain conditions without obtaining Colorado licensure.

-No person may be issued more than two (2) Temporary Practice Permits in any rolling twelvemonth period
+No person may be issued more than four (4) Temporary Practice Permits in any rolling twelve-month period

 Temporary Practice Permits are only available for specific federally related transactions.